caktus/invoke-kubesae/README.rst

 build
 ~~~~~

-    Builds the docker image using docker-compose.
+    Builds and tags from a Dockerfile.

 push
 ~~~~